chris-larham-1983/chris-larham-1983.github.io/README.md

 - a *WordPress* website that I have been working on since December 2015
 - a responsive React app that interfaces with the *Spotify API*
 - a responsive React app that interfaces with the *Reddit JSON API*
+- an e-commerce application *REST API*
+- a pet adoption website, *Adopt a Pet!*

 This personal portfolio website is structured as followed: